-It takes a little more prep time because of the sofritto base (minced carrots, onions, celery, and garlic), but it is so worth it!
+It’s no ordinary meatloaf.
+It takes a little extra prep time to make the “sofritto” base of minced carrots, onions, celery, and garlic, but it is so so worth it!
+Like a giant Italian meatball, in loaf form.

 - 2 Tbsp unsalted butter

-- 1/2 cup of minced green onion, including the onion greens
+- 1/2 cup of finely chopped green onion, including the green onion greens

 - 2 teaspoon salt (use 1 1/2 teaspoons if using Italian sausage)